 The information contained in this site is not intended nor implied to be a substitute for professional medical advice.
 Discuss any questions you may have regarding your medical condition or the information in these reports with your doctor, and always seek the advice of your physician or other qualified health provider prior to starting any new treatment.
 Nothing contained in this site is intended for medical diagnosis or treatment.

-The purpose of the DERP reports is to make available information regarding the comparative effectiveness and safety profiles of different drugs within pharmaceutical classes.
-Reports are not usage guidelines, nor should they be read as an endorsement of, or recommendation for, any particular drug, use or approach.
+The purpose of the Drug Effectiveness Review Project reports prepared by the EPC (2002 - 2018) was to make available information regarding the comparative effectiveness and safety profiles of different drugs within pharmaceutical classes.
+Reports were not intended as usage guidelines, nor should they be read as an endorsement of, or recommendation for, any particular drug, use or approach.
 The Pacific Northwest EPC and Oregon Health & Science University do not recommend or endorse any guideline or recommendation developed by users of these reports.